 7. Diversity, Equity, and Inclusion: A Beginner’s Guide (Udemy)

 Duration: Approximately 1 hour

-Students who completed this course are expected to have the basic knowledge on diversity and inclusion, have a broader vocabulary on diversity, inclusion, and equity (DEI), heightened awareness of the biases of different people, the ability to design learning spaces that are without scrutiny for everyone, and the ability to establish resource groups for employees.
+Students who completed this course are expected to have a basic knowledge of diversity and inclusion, have a broader vocabulary of diversity, inclusion, and equity (DEI), heightened awareness of the biases of different people, and the ability to design learning spaces that are without scrutiny for everyone, and the ability to establish resource groups for employees.

 Leaders and other positions who foresee people should consider this course as an elective.

 Here are some of the common questions regarding diversity and inclusion certifications: